-The requirements for certificates are detailed under specific programs in the Technical/Occupational Programs section of this catalog.
+The requirements for cer-tificates are detailed under specific programs in the Workforce/Technical section of this catalog.
 A "C" (2.00) grade point average, based on GPA (2) is required.
 The GPA for a certificate is based only on the hours used to meet certificate requirements.
 The following courses will not be counted toward graduation nor the GPA for graduation: Courses numbered below 1000, ARTS 1170, Music 1175, and Drama 1170.
-Students working toward a certificate may be waived from the TASP requirement; the student may enroll only in courses leading toward the certificate in order to maintain their TASP-waived status.
+Some certificate programs do not require students meet TASP requirements in those programs which do require TASP, students in such programs may enroll only in courses leading toward the certificate in order to maintain their TASP-waived status.